-Milestone #6: Increase Visibility Some things to think about:
+Milestone #6: Increase Visibility

 By now, your initiative has developed a motivating vision and a commitment to shared ownership, but any scale-up effort needs a community-wide base of support and strong leadership.
 Now is the time to start promoting the benefits of scale-up to a broad set of constituencies throughout the community.
 Consider ways to: